trstlabs/intento-integration-hub/tokenstream.fun/README.md

 * After that, the app will prompt you to fund the derived account with gas tokens (e.g. ATOM on Osmosis).
 * Intento handles scheduling and stream execution.

----

 ### ✅ You're Done!

 * The stream executes based on your config.
 * You'll see tokens arriving over time.
 * Get notified by email (optional) or track on-chain.

----

-## 🧪 Testnet Guide

-Testnet streaming is supported for development and experimentation.
-Below are two sample flows you can try.

 ---